 (ii) A scheduled crop rotation program.

-(c) Inactive or partially inactive due to a temporary reduction in or transfer of the available water supply or irrigation district water allotments for agriculture use in the farm unit.
-For land within an irrigation district in a county with a population of less than nine hundred thousand persons, the temporary reduction or transfer may be verified by an official certification from the irrigation district to the county assessor that confirms the reduction or transfer, except that if that land is located in an active management area and the land does not have an irrigation grandfathered groundwater right, the land is not eligible as cropland.
-A certification for partial reduction is not valid for full inactivity of the farm unit for more than one year.
+(c) Inactive or partially inactive due to a temporary or partial reduction in or transfer of the available water supply or irrigation district water allotments for agriculture use in the farm unit.
+For land within an irrigation district in a county with a population of less than nine hundred thousand persons, the temporary or partial reduction or transfer may be verified by an official certification from the irrigation district to the county assessor that confirms the reduction or transfer, except that if that land is located in an active management area and the land does not have an irrigation grandfathered groundwater right, the land is not eligible as cropland.
+A certification for temporary or partial reduction is not valid for full inactivity of the farm unit for more than one year.

 (d) Grazing land that is inactive or partially inactive due to reduced carrying capacity or generally accepted range management practices.